CS 457/557 -- Winter Quarter 2023

 float t = smoothstep( 1. - uTol, 1. + uTol, results_of_ellipse_equation );

-6. The choice of geometry is up to you.
+7. The choice of geometry is up to you.
 Keep it simple at first, then, if there is still time, feel free to get more creative.
-To try out the bunny010n.obj model, use the GLIB line:
+To try out one of the dragon models, use the GLIB line:

-where the bunny010n.obj file needs to be in the same folder as your .cpp, .glib, .vert, and .frag files.
+or use the API and our LoadObjFile( ) function. the OBJ file needs to be in the same folder as your .cpp, .glib, .vert, and .frag files.

 Hints: